-- 1. Developer prepares Minor Site Development Plan and architectural floor plans and elevations. - 2.
-Developer works with the City staff Development Review Committee for approval of these plans. - 3.
-If the proposed project complies with attached policy, developer presents these plans to the City Council and Council sets a date for a public hearing on establishing the project site as an Urban Revitalization Area and approving an Urban Revitalization Plan for that site.
-The Minor Site Development Plan and architectural floor plans and elevations, and other requirements as determined by the City Council serve as the Urban Revitalization Plan.
-State law requires 30 days prior notice for this hearing. - 4.
-City Council conducts the hearing and approves the first reading of an ordinance establishing the Urban Revitalization Area and approves a resolution approving the Urban Revitalization Plan. - 5.
-City Council approves the second and third readings of the ordinance establishing the Urban Revitalization Area. - 6.
+4. City Council conducts the hearing and approves the first reading of an ordinance establishing the Urban Revitalization Area and approves a resolution approving the Urban Revitalization Plan.
+In addition, Council would also approve the developer agreement at this step.

+- 5. City Council approves the second and third readings of the ordinance establishing the Urban Revitalization Area. - 6.
 Developer constructs the project.
 (Under state law, to be eligible for tax abatement, improvements cannot begin until the Urban Revitalization Area and Plan are approved.) - 7.
 Upon completion of the project as described by the approved Urban Revitalization Plan, the developer applies for tax abatement. - 8.
 City Council typically approves properties for tax abatement at its first meeting in February as a consent agenda item. - 9.
 City forwards tax abatement approval to the City Assessor, who determines the final value and establishes the abatement.

-ATTACHMENT A

-URBAN REVITALIZATION POLICY SOUTHEAST 16TH STREET
+ATTACHMENT A URBAN REVITALIZATION POLICY SOUTHEAST 16TH STREET or